News

 Jointing material refractory – It is the refractory material which is intended for laying and jointing brick(s) or block(s) by troweling, grouting in the joints or dipping.
 These materials are mixtures of fine aggregate and bond, supplied in the dry state or mixed with suitable liquids ready for use.

 Joint, lap – It is a joint made by placing one adherend partly over another and bonding the overlapped portions.
+The weld is deposited in the joint where the two intersect.
+A lap joint shows good mechanical properties, especially when a person welds both sides of the overlapped pieces, which provides extra reinforcement.

 Joint penetration – It is the depth which a weld extends from its face into a joint, exclusive of reinforcement.